IreneVagionakis/CretanInscriptions/README.rst

 The database, built by using the **EpiDoc Front-End Services (EFES)** platform, collects the EpiDoc editions of 600 inscriptions shedding light on the institutions of the political entities of Crete from the VII to the I century BC.

+How to access the database locally (instructions for git users)
+====
+* Clone the repository
+* Go to your local copy of the repository via the Terminal with **cd folder_path**
+* Run the command **build.sh** (Mac OS X/Linux) or **build.bat** (Windows) on the Terminal and leave its window open
+* If you get a Java error message, install the latest JDK from https://www.oracle.com/java/technologies/javase-jdk15-downloads.html
+* Open your browser and go to http://127.0.0.1:9999/ (NB: it takes a while to load)

 EFES: EpiDoc Front-End Services
 ====